csc301-fall-2022/FaceBlur/deliverable-1/planning.md

-# YOUR PRODUCT/TEAM NAME
+# University of Toronto / MBELKS
 > _Note:_ This document is meant to evolve throughout the planning phase of your project.
 That is, it makes sense for you commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).
 Most importantly, it is a reflection of all the planning you work you've done in the first iteration.
  > **This document will serve as a master plan between your team, your partner and your TA.**

 ## Product Details

 #### Q1: What are you planning to build?

+We are planning to build a web-app that enables U of T Researchers to analyze videos of children while ignoring either the background of the video, or the face of the child.
+This allows viewers of videos to analyze the situation in the background of the video without being affected by the child, or to analyze the emotions and reactions of the child without knowledge of the background situation.
+It also anonymizes children, if our users wish to publish the videos to support research.

  > Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.
  * Be clear - Describe the problem you are solving in simple terms.
  * Be concrete.
 For example:
     * What are you planning to build?
 Is it a website, mobile app, browser extension, command-line app, etc.?
     * When describing the problem/need, give concrete examples of common use cases.
     * Assume your the reader knows nothing about the problem domain and provide the necessary context.
  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 #### Q2: Who are your target users?

+Our target users are Researchers at the University of Toronto who are within the Toronto Early Cognition Lab, and who wish to view recordings from earlier dates.

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')